hrithwikbharadwaj/HrithwikBharadwaj/README.md

-I'm a Tech Enthusiast undergrad ISE student, with a Technology YouTube Channel of 8.5K subscribers and 1.8M Views
+I'm a Tech Enthusiast , with a Technology YouTube Channel of 8.5K subscribers and 1.8M Views

 Interested and pursuing skills related to
  - Web Development